Gigaspaces/xap-docs/site/content/xap101/document-api.markdown

 {{% /tab %}}
 {{% /tabs %}}

-Different document database can be used to implement the document persistency - MongoDB, CouchDB and others.
+Different document database can be used to implement the document persistence - MongoDB, CouchDB and others.
 Pojos can be persisted via document EDS as well, in the same way.

 {{% note %}}